Is your dog constantly scratching, chewing, and licking? If so, there is a possibility that he may be suffering from some form of allergy.

 (Visit Food Allergies in Dogs for more information.)

-Contact dermatitis is rare in dogs and is caused by direct skin contact with an allergen.
-Contact dermatitis usually causes sudden onset of skin reactions such as itching, rashes, and hair loss.
+Contact dermatitis is caused by direct skin contact with an allergen.
+Contact dermatitis usually causes sudden onset of skin reactions such as itching, hives, rashes, and hair loss.